cgyee/ToDo-List/README.md

 # ToDo-List
-A single page ToDO web app implemented in JavaScript, HTML&amp;CSS
+A single page ToDo web app implemented in JavaScript, HTML&amp;CSS

 ToDo Project Requirements:
 1. User should be able to view a list of Projects